KeySkills/learn-solidity/README.md

 - modifiers with parameter
 - Reentrancy Attack

+#### Constructor
+- special function called only once when creating contract

 ### [006 - Custom Errors](/Solidity%20Basics/006%20-%20Custom%20Errors.sol)
 Starting from Solidity v0.8.4, there is a convenient and gas-efficient way to explain to users why an operation failed through the use of custom errors.